 A completely different path is taken in the series “The New Infinity”, in which we understand planetariums as new places of contemporary art.
 Planetariums that were built almost 100 years ago in major German cities, when the natural starry sky above the cities, as Hans Blumenberg remarked, was no longer visible due to light pollution and the smoke above houses.
 The planetariums developed by Zeiss made a fulldome projection possible for the first time, which made this semicircular concrete architecture disappear the moment the artificial stars began to shine.
 To this day, planetariums offer one of the few possibilities to experience immersive experiences in the sense of an “all-round event” together with other people.
 In addition, planetariums were the places where digital projection processes and spatial sound situations were created at the turn of the millennium, where those cinematic processes were tested and new standards developed that later became so important for VR films.

-With the series “The New Infinity”, the Berliner Festspiele aim at making this excellent hardware of planetariums and the technical knowledge available to artists to promote new works by filmmakers, game designers and sound artists who want to try this immersive genre of fulldome projections.
+With “The New Infinity”, the Festspiele aim at making this excellent hardware of planetariums and the technical knowledge available to artists to promote new works by filmmakers, game designers and sound artists who want to try this immersive genre of fulldome projections.
 In co-production with the Planetarium Hamburg, we are producing new works for the digital fulldome systems of planetariums between 2018 and 2020.
 Fulldome describes the technically maximum image impression of our time, which can be experienced and shared as a group.
 The planetarium's hardware, which is used all over the world, is thus opened up for the first time as a space for the arts.

 Besides these fulldome productions, which are consciously shown in public space, the Berliner Festpiele have also been producing films for VR glasses since 2016 to develop artistic works that make it possible to experience the positions of contemporary artists in this young medium.
 As part of a cooperation with ARTE, two 360° films have so far been produced in the free ARTE360 VR app and on the ARTE website, which extend analogue art spaces into virtual worlds.
 The 360° film “RHIZOMAT VR” by Mona el Gammal, produced jointly with INVR.SPACE, celebrated its world premiere in March 2017 at the SXSW (South by Southwest) Festival in Austin, Texas, and sees itself both as an experiment with artistic possibilities and as a critique of the medium of virtual reality.

 In April 2018, we continued the cooperation with ARTE with “Mother and Son = Reality meets Art (F.U.T.U.R.E. of Infinity)”, the first virtual reality production by Jonathan Meese and his mother Brigitte Meese.
 In the artist’s virtual studio, the spectators witnessed the emergence of a 360° Gesamtkunstwerk of the future.
 For the initial presentation in April 2018, the room designed by Jonathan Meese during the shooting was reconstructed at Gropius Bau.
 Visitors were able to experience the creation of an artwork within an artwork.
-Another VR production will be created in 2019.

-The artistic programme is accompanied by discursive-performative formats that use the Gropius Bau in unusual ways and open up unexpected perspectives on the exhibition house and its rooms.
+The artistic programme of Immersion is also accompanied by discursive-performative formats that use the Gropius Bau in unusual ways and open up unexpected perspectives on the exhibition house and its rooms.
 In November 2016, the “School of Distance” curated by Cornelius Puschke transformed the conference room, forecourt, staircases and cloakrooms into art venues.
 In January 2018, Eva Veronica Born transformed the atrium into a conference venue for “INTO WORLDS.
 The Craft of Blurring Boundaries”.
 Seated at a 110-metre long table, artists and scientists entered into an open exchange with the audience, while the surrounding exhibition spaces showed video art from the Julia Stoschek Collection, a virtual reality experience and a sound installation, among other things.
 In collaboration with the Federal Agency for Civic Education, this international conference and exhibition, conceived by theatre and media scholar Andreas Wolfsteiner, explored three areas of the immersive arts: spectacular entertainment formats, spiritual practices, and manual body techniques.

 For us, the term immersion is an epistemological one that allows us to better understand many of the artistic, social and political developments of our time and that also makes it possible to describe many changes in our classical institutions.